-I take this opportunity to express my sincere thanks to all the students of our Semester IV
+I take this opportunity to express my sincere thanks to all the students of our Semester IV whom this journal would not have seen the light of day.
+I wish this publication all success.

-(Honours) course for their wholehearted support and contributions and our editorial board
+(Honours) course for their wholehearted support and contributions and our editorial board without